alo9507/JustKeepClicking/content/blog/whats-your-ttr-equation/index.md

 If you're codebase's intended lifespan stretches beyond a few weeks, you'll likely want to put proper design in the front seat of your development effort.

+Good architecture is the difference between coding with duct tape and coding with cement.

 As the codebase grows in size, the possibility for regressions caused by new features also grows, especially if it's design-less.

 This is why greenfield projects often enjoy very high velocities early on: there are fewer constraints on each additional feature.